Hearing Loss

 Hearing and Your Brain

 Hearing is directly connected to the brain.
 In fact, we don’t hear with our ears, we hear when sound travels through the ear and up to the auditory cortex of the brain.
 When sound reaches the brain it is transformed into information and stored into our memories.
 Healthy hearing is a crucial part of having an active and healthy brain.
 When you can’t hear well due to hearing loss, your brain doesn’t receive the proper stimulation it needs.
 Hearing loss makes it difficult for the brain to hear certain sound signals depending on the tone and frequency.
 As a result, your brain will work harder to pick up the sounds that it is missing, this can lead to mental strain, fatigue, and even memory problems.
-Studies have proven there is a connection between hearing loss and cognitive decline.
-Hearing loss makes it harder to hear, which can often result in feelings of embarrassment.
-Those who have hearing loss may socially isolate themselves from other people because they are ashamed of their hearing loss and they don’t want anyone to notice.
-Without conversations and social interactions, you can develop feelings of loneliness, depression, and experience a decline in your cognitive abilities.
-Your brain needs your hearing to remain active and healthy, and without it you can even develop dementia.

 The most effective way to prevent dementia and cognitive decline is to manage your hearing loss with hearing aids.
 Hearing aids provide your brain with the proper stimulation it needs to process sounds and remain healthy.
 Don’t let hearing loss keep you from the ones you love.
 Contact us today to learn more about how hearing loss may be affecting your brain.